Master of Healthcare Administration (Professional Concentration)

 UIC’s Online MHA program combines top-tier national rankings with the distinction of CAHME and CEPH accreditation, ensuring quality education and industry-ready graduates.

-- The degree is ranked in the top 30 programs nationally by US News and World Report.
+- The degree is ranked in the top 30 programs nationally, according to U.S. News & World Report.

 UIC’s Online MHA degree is accredited by both the Commission on Accreditation of Healthcare Management Education (CAHME) and the Council on Education for Public Health (CEPH).
 It is the only MHA degree in the Chicago area that has this dual accreditation.